johnsonjh/tpzasm/README.md

     of assembly; additional features include line numbers, cross‑reference compressed PRN files, form feeds, page parity, additional pseudo‑ops, internal setting of time and date, and expanded assembly‑time data entry".
+    At least one new pseudo‑op, `.SETWID`, has been identified.

   Unfortunately, no copies of these CDL assemblers are known to be archived, but **TPZASM** successfully assembles several program sources written for